-The Town of Wellfleet administers a single-employer defined benefit healthcare plan ("the Retiree Health Plan").
-The plan provides lifetime healthcare, dental and life insurance for eligible retirees and their spouses through the Town's health insurance plan, which covers both active and retired members, including teachers.
+The Town of Wellfleet administers a single-employer defined benefit healthcare plan (Plan).
+The Plan provides lifetime healthcare, dental and life insurance for eligible retirees and their spouses through the Town's health insurance plan, which covers both active and retired members, including teachers.